madisoncissell/the-pregnant-image/pages/about.md

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents

+## About the Team
+Emily and Madison met in the Spring 2024 semester in Dr. Barbara Hillers' "Folklore Archives in the Digital Age" course.
+The class culminated in students volunteering in an on-campus archive and documenting their archival practices.
+Madison and Emily both expressed interest in Dr. Michelle Caswell's work on community archiving and requested to be placed to volunteer for the Bloomington Area Birth Services (BABS) archiving project.
+Emily had previously worked with BABS and the steward of the archive, Dr. Georg'ann Cattelona, who also served as the BABS director from XXXX-XXXX.
+The team counseled with Georg'ann throughout the remainder of the semester as they aided with the transfer, acquisition, and cataloging of the materials from Georg'ann's home to the Kinsey Institute.

+Both collaborators acknowledge that their home, place of study, and work at Indiana University Bloomington is built on Indigenous homelands and resources.
+We recognize and honor the Miami, Delaware, Potawatomi, and Shawnee people as past, present, and future caretakers of this land.
+**Madison Cissell**
+This digital archive was created by Madison Cissell, a graduate student studying folklore and library science at Indiana University.
+Madison's research interests include: digital community archiving, material culture, foodways, and life cycle rituals.
+She employs postcustodialism, minimal computing, and cyborg theory to her archival practices.
+Feel free to contact Madison at madciss@iu.edu with any comments or suggestions about the archive.
+**Emily Zarse**
+Emily is a visual artist, curator and educator.
+Her practice centers topics of the body, gender and reproduction, and is grounded in archival activations and community collaborations.
+She received her MFA in 2022 and her MA in Curatorship in 2024, both from Indiana University.
+Feel free to learn more about Emily's work [here](https://www.emilyzarse.com/).

 ## Bibliography (Demo)
 Canossi, Lesly Deschler.
 Black Matrilineage, Photography, and Representation.

 Hansen, Bert.
 “Medical History’s Moment in Art Photography (1920 to 1950): How Lejaren à Hiller and Valentino Sarra Created a Fashion for Scenes of Early Surgery.”
 Journal of the History of Medicine and Allied Sciences, vol. 72, no. 4, Oct.
 2017, pp. 381–421.
-DOI.org (Crossref), https://doi.org/10.1093/jhmas/jrx037.
+DOI.org (Crossref), [https://doi.org/10.1093/jhmas/jrx037] (https://doi.org/10.1093/jhmas/jrx037).

 Samuels, Ellen.
 “Six Ways of Looking at Crip Time.”
 Disability Studies Quarterly, vol. 37, no. 3, Aug.
 2017.
-DOI.org ((Crossref)), (https://doi.org/10.18061/dsq.v37i3.5824).
+DOI.org ((Crossref)), [https://doi.org/10.18061/dsq.v37i3.5824] (https://doi.org/10.18061/dsq.v37i3.5824).

 Tai, Jessica.
 “Cultural Humility as a Framework for Anti-Oppressive Archival Description.”
 Journal of Critical Library and Information Studies, vol. 3, no. 2, Oct.
 2020.
-DOI.org (Crossref), https://doi.org/10.24242/jclis.v3i2.120.
+DOI.org (Crossref), [https://doi.org/10.24242/jclis.v3i2.120] (https://doi.org/10.24242/jclis.v3i2.120).